cac-t-u-s/cac-t-u-s.github.io/pages/player.md

 > ### Looping
 >
-> The _loop_ toggle allows to set the player on loop mode, and repeat playback over the time interval selecion (if any) or over the total duration of the played object.
+> The _loop_ toggle allows to set the player on loop mode, and repeat playback over the time interval selection (if any) or over the total duration of the played object.
 >
 > <img src="player_img/play-loop.png">